Neisseria gonorrhoeae: Serum resistance

-As a Gram negative bacteria, N. gonorrhoeae requires defense mechanisms to protect itself against the complement system (or complement cascade), whose components are found with human serum.
+As a Gram negative bacterium, N. gonorrhoeae requires defense mechanisms to protect itself against the complement system (or complement cascade), whose components are found with human serum.
 There are three different pathways that activate this system however, they all result in the activation of complement protein 3 (C3).
 A cleaved portion of this protein, C3b, is deposited on pathogenic surfaces and results in opsonization as well as the downstream activation of the membrane attack complex.
 N. gonorrhoeae has several mechanisms to avoid this action.
 As a whole, these mechanisms are referred to as serum resistance.